 Twiddling is when your baby messes with your other nipple (or your nose, lips, hair, ear, etc.) while breastfeeding.
 It can be sweet and endearing if you have a gentle baby.

-But if your little nursling is rough, it feels like a baby lobster is practicing his grip strength on your nipple!
+But if your little one is rough, it feels like a baby lobster is practicing his grip strength on your nipple!

 Just let me stress this: you are not being attacked by your baby.
-That might sound weird to you.
+Maybe that sounds weird to you.
 But some of us have felt victimized and helpless at the hands of a brutal, insistent youngster.